 Each trimester class is awarded one-half credit.
 The grade point average is determined by calculating each trimester grade for each class according to the following guidelines: A = 4, B = 3, C = 2, D = 1, F= 0.
 A plus or minus does not change the point value.
 Repeat classes will have the highergrade averaged in the GPA and not the first.
 Credit is given only once for successful completion of a course.
 (A class may not be repeated if a higher level of that subject has been accomplished.)
 The original grade remains on the transcript.
-Refer to the Course Description Book for further specifics
+Refer to the Student Course Guide for further specifics

 Ways a parent can work with schools:

 - Join and help lead the parent organization like Farmington High School PTSA

 - Attend parent-teacher conferences and other school events.